timoffex/KnightQuest/KnightQuest/README.md

 same object is massively inconvenient, this would also force me to remember how my code works when I'm adding those components in the inspector.
 This implicit rule helped a lot with the 30-second refactor to create separate hitbox colliders.

+## Persistence quirks

+Scene versions of persistable prefabs shouldn't have any overrides because those will get lost when the prefab is instantiated.
+For now I can just create prefab variants, but this doesn't scale for nested prefabs (it means I have to create a prefab variant for every modified prefab nested within a different prefab).

+I should have some kind of "optional persistent component".
+Or I should make all persistable components optional?
+I want to modify `HeatSource` data on nested prefab variants but I also want to be able to place down environmental heat sources that don't have associated prefabs.

 ## Rules